 KELERN

-develops stories that question the world, challenge consciousness and connect cultures.
-The production company develops ambitious audiovisual projects that bring Africa, its diaspora and the rest of the world into dialogue, combining dramatic intensity, artistic rigor and universal appeal.
+KELERN creates stories that explore the world, challenge perceptions, and bridge cultures.
+The production company develops ambitious audiovisual projects that foster dialogue between Africa, its diaspora, and the rest of the world by combining dramatic intensity, artistic excellence, and universal appeal.

 Kelern